mathilde-mus/PCBS-final-project/README.md

             else:
                 list_T.append(path_now+filename)
     return list_R,list_G,list_N, list_T

-def randomize(list_stim):
-    """Randomizes the pictures in a given list""" return list(np.random.permutation(list_stim))
 </code></pre>

+I then create a function that randomizes a list of stimuli, so that no influence of order appears in the results.

 ## Preparing the experiment

-Here I use the Expyriment module to create an experiment with a training block and three identical treatment blocks, in which the trials are flashed pictures:
+I then use the Expyriment module to create an experiment with a training block and three identical treatment blocks, in which the trials are flashed pictures.
+The first function creates trials, the second treatment blocks, the third the training block and the last one creates the experiment:

 <pre><code>
 ## Preparing the experiment